mrcodetastic/ESP32-OTA-Pull/README.md

 - The new version of your compiled binary program (typically a .bin "image")
 - A small, human-readable **JSON** file that describes the image.
 This is what the library consults to determine whether to download and install the new firmware.

+## Dependancies
+This library requires the following to compile:
+- ArduinoJson by Benoit
+- StreamUtilis by Benoit

 ## Building the JSON "filter" file
 A minimal JSON file simply tells the library where the new firmware can be found and what its version is.